ChristopheBonnefoi/Manual_Archipelago_Super_Street_Fighter_2/README.md

 ### Version 0.1.0
 - Removed the "Character Battles" goal.
 - Added the "SFtoken" goal and item.
-- Changed the filler item to "bandage".
+- Changed the filler item to "bandage."
 - Added various checks.

 ### Version 0.0.1